Best Portable Solar Charger of 2020

 We tested a few small wattage models that were portable and lightweight, like the Renogy 15,000mAh, which has an integrated battery pack along with a small 2W panel.
 We also tested the Goertek 25,000mAh, which is a similar design but with a larger capacity battery and a 5W panel.
 The ECEEN 13W is a larger capacity than both of these small panels, but is just as light.

 Joining the ECEEN in the mid-capacity range is the BioLite 10+ and the Goal Zero 14W.
-This season, we retested the RavPower 16W.
+We also retested the RavPower 16W, which is a longstanding favorite with a few new updates.
 Next, we filled out the upper end of the wattage range, with the addition of the Anker 21, the SunJack 25, and the Instapark Mercury 27.
 On the far upper end of the spectrum, we added the Powertraveller Falcon with an impressive 40-watt capacity.
-Solar technology is improving as a whole; while each panel performed well, their metric ratings range in scores, mostly due to their output capabilities (i.e., wattage), rather than the design of the models themselves.
+In general, solar technology is improving and most panels performed fairly well.
+That said, its imporant to note that in this review, the panels' metric ratings range will in scores, mostly due to their output capabilities (i.e., wattage), rather than the design of the models themselves.

 Just as was the case in past reviews, panels that have large-capacity battery packs and small capacity solar panels tend to charge our electronics quickly, but take eons to charge via the sun.
-We often opted to top off the battery packs from a wall charger before bringing them out on trips.
+With this style of charger, we recommend topping off your battery pack at home before bringing it into the field.

 The Voltaic is still the go-to for charging computers.
 However, this spring, the Powertraveller Falcon 40 joins the ranks as a large-capacity panel suited to charge laptops.
 The Voltaic and the Falcon impressed us with their ability to charge computers effectively.
 Large capacity batteries still take a good chunk of time to charge via the 20W panel, but we are excited about the improvements.
-Summer is on its way, which means, among other things, longer days and more sunshine!
-What a perfect time to start utilizing solar power to keep your electronics charged.
+We spend a lot of time in the desert southwest, which means lots of sunshine!
+Its a perfect place to use solar power to keep our electronics charged.

-Unlike some other products we test here at OutdoorGearLab (we've tested bikes that cost more than our cars!), portable solar chargers all tend to be on the affordable end of the spectrum.
+Unlike some other products we test here at OutdoorGearLab (we've tested bikes that cost more than our cars!), portable solar chargers tend to be on the affordable end of the outdoor gear spectrum.
 However, even with such a reasonable price point, some models had much better value than others.
-For example, our Best Buy winner, the ECEEN 13W, performed exceptionally well across the board, even standing up to some of the more expensive, higher capacity models.
+For example, the reasonably priced ECEEN 13W and Goertek performed exceptionally well across the board, even standing up to some of the more expensive, higher capacity models.
 Other models, like the Goal Zero Nomad 14, costs a pretty penny but did not compare to the high scorers in our side-by-side tests.

 Charge Interruption Recovery

-Is your panel going to call it quits as one cloud passes overhead?
+Here we consider the following questions: is your panel going to quit on you just because one little cloud passes overhead as you left it out on what appeared to be a clear afternoon?
 Or is the solar model strapped to your backpack, causing your phone to constantly vibrate as the connection goes in and out of the USB port?
 These are the questions we addressed in our charge interruption recovery metric.
-To test these models, we measured the amount each one charged within a half-hour span first in full sun, and then again in intermittent sun and shade.
+To test this criterion, we measured the amount each model charged within a half-hour span first in full sun, and then again in intermittent sun and shade.
 We also measured the output power before and after the charge interruption to see if the model could get back on track after being shaded.

-The highest performing models in this category were the ones with greater wattage or a built-in external battery.
+The highest performing models in this category were the ones with a large capacity (15-20W or higher) or a built-in external battery.
 The Renogy 15,000mAh and BioLite 10+ have built-in battery packs that can sequester energy and meter it out to plugged-in electronics, regardless of the sun quality.
 That said, though small battery/panel combos, like the Renogy and the Goertek, can manage shade since they will continue to charge your device off the battery, the panels themselves are too small to receive substantial power from the sun.
-This means their solar function is more of a back-up than a primary power source.
+The panel capacity of these models means their solar production provides a back-up as opposed to a primary power source.

-Those with a larger surface area also tended to do better in this metric, because there are more cells exposed to the sun at one time, which is a benefit of panels like the Powertraveller Falcon 40, which has tons of surface area and a large capacity.
+Those with a larger surface area also tended to do better in this metric, because there are more cells exposed to the sun at one time.
+This is one of the major benefits of the Powertraveller Falcon 40, which has tons of surface area and a large capacity.
 The BigBlue 28W, which has lots of surface area as well, also comes with a built-in auto-restart function.
 This feature allows the panel to reconnect to your device after being shaded automatically.
-Though the unit will still charge slower in cloudy conditions, this feature will help continue the flow of power in less-than-ideal charging conditions.
+Naturally, the unit will still charge slower in cloudy conditions.
+The auto-restart feature will help to continue the flow of power in less-than-ideal charging conditions.

 We found a broad range in the ability to charge batteries, from literally not charging the battery pack at all, like the Goal Zero Nomad 14W, to charging it up a whopping 17% in 30 minutes, like the ECEEN.
 This considerable variability is due to the extensive range in output power of the contenders we tested.
 Twenty-one watts is four times as powerful as a 5W device, so it makes sense that panels like the BigBlue earned one of the highest in our testing.
 The ECEEN held its own among the 15W and the 20W models.

-We find it's a better idea to invest in a contender with a higher wattage since a fast charge is what we look for in a solar panel first and foremost.
+A priority of solar chargers is to provide a fast charge.
+Therefore, we recommend investing in a higher wattage charger to facilitate this function.
 For speed and efficiency, a more effective watt option is more efficient.
 That is unless you're trying to save weight or money, in which case a less powerful model might be a good compromise.
 With that in mind, it's no surprise that some of our highest scoring panels in this metric were panels with the largest capacity.

 Multiple Device Charging Speed

-As you might guess, when tasked with the challenge of charging multiple devices at once, the more powerful models performed better than the less powerful ones.
-The 5W and 7W models don't have the power to sustain two gadgets at once, which might not be what you're looking for anyway.
-That's why the lower watt models get a lower score compared to the models that can charge two devices.
+As you might guess, when tasked with the challenge of charging multiple devices at once, the more powerful models performed better than lower wattage models.
+Smaller panels such as the 5W and 7W models don't have the power to sustain two gadgets at once.
+If this is a priority for you, then select a panel with a higher wattage.
+Generally, our testing found lower watt models to be less capable in this metric than the higher watt devices that can charge two devices.

 The Big Blue, Anker 21, and SunJack were high scorers, as was the Goertek 25,000mAh.
-It appears that models with higher wattage are more effective at charging multiple devices at once.
+As discussed above, the results show that models with higher wattage are more effective at charging multiple devices at once.
 We were impressed by the SunJack's overall power and efficiency in this metric.
 Panels with built-in battery packs also excel in this metric, with the Goertek holding its own.

-Since their job is to lie out exposed to the elements, we had high hopes when it came to their ability to hang tough as we took them through deserts, mountains, sun, wind, and rain.
+It goes without saying that a portable solar panel needs to be able to endure the elements.
+These devices literally don't work unless exposed to the sun for long periods of time.
+We've taken them through deserts, mountains, sun, wind, and rain.
 Through months of testing, nearly all the contenders stood up to the challenge.
 The canvas protective fabric is like an exoskeleton-guarding the important insides of the panels.
 Solar technology seems to be advancing too, with companies working to make cells more durable and resistant to sun and water damage.

 Models with external storage pockets, like the Anker 21W and the ECEEN, won us over because their pocket not only protects extra gadgets but also keeps the USB port dry and covered when charging.
 Some of the models, like the Goal Zero Nomad 14W, had a mesh pocket, which helps to see what is inside, but was so tightly attached to the panel itself that it started to wear out.
 The BioLite 10+ is incredibly durable in its construction.
 We'd like to think the coated panels could be mounted to the roof of your van and last for a good while.